-However, if you sell off any real estate you own, have a nest egg or savings plan in place, and you can buy your home on wheels with no recurring debt, then the full time RV lifestyle may work out for you!
+However, if you sell off any real estate you own, have a nest egg or savings plan, and can buy your home on wheels with no recurring debt, the full time RV lifestyle may work out for you!

 I always have to ask people, can you and your spouse/partner live in two to four hundred square feet without driving each other crazy?
 I know people who can barely live in the same house without quiet time away from each other each day.
 What would happen in an RV?